RT-CUSTOMZ/PI-Setup-Kioskmode/README.md

 sudo systemctl start ssh
 ```

+## SSH on localhost
-## To not type the passwort each time for ssh make a copy-id on your localhost:
+To not type the passwort each time for ssh make a copy-id on your localhost:
+ssh pi@[IP-Address]
 ssh-copy-id pi@[IP-Address]

 # Setup with ansible